Opentrons/opentrons/api/docs/v2/robot_position.rst

     def run(protocol: protocol_api.ProtocolContext):
         pipette = protocol.load_instrument('p300_single', 'right')
-        # Move to 50 mm above the front left of slot 5 at default speed
+        # move to 50 mm above the front left of slot 5 at default speed
         pipette.move_to(protocol.deck.position_for('5').move(types.Point(z=50)))
-        # Slow down the pipette
+        # slow down the pipette
         pipette.default_speed = 100
-        # Move to 50 mm above the front left of slot 9 much more slowly
+        # move to 50 mm above the front left of slot 9 much more slowly
         pipette.move_to(protocol.deck.position_for('9').move(types.Point(z=50)))

-[TK document position_for or change this example]

 .. warning::

    The default of 400 mm/s was chosen because it is the maximum speed Opentrons knows will work with the gantry.
-Your specific robot may be able to move faster, but you shouldn't increase this value above 400 without extensive experimentation.
+Your specific robot may be able to move faster, but you shouldn't increase this value above 400 unless instructed by Opentrons Support.

 .. versionadded:: 2.0